parthatom/CellClassific/README.md

-# CellClassific
+# CellClassification
-A Convoluted Neural Network model for cell classification.
+A Convoluted Neural Network model, in Pytorch, for cell classification.